How would you like to double, triple, or even quadruple your revenue?

-Offering content upgrades, running social contests, setting up exit-intent pop-ups, etc. are some internet marketing tactics proven to work across industries.
+Offering content upgrades, running social contests, setting up exit-intent pop-ups, etc. are some internet marketing and some search engine optimization tactics proven to work across industries.
 As shown above, setting these up is relatively easy with all the tools at your disposal today.

 Before we leave, here’s a quick recap of what you should takeaway from this post:

 - Offering a content upgrade is one of the best ways to turn blog readers into leads.